 The Wabano Dental Clinic

-The Wabano Dental Clinic provides FREE dental care.
+The Wabano Dental Clinic provides FREE dental care to eligible patients.

 Who is eligible?